Sharathk1999/Movie-App/README.md

 flutter run
 ```

-This starts the FindIt app on your connected device or emulator.
+This starts the Movie app on your connected device or emulator.